mlynarczykp/FAQ-spryker-test/technical-documentation-us2.md

 1) Get all frequently asked questions with answers and status: http://glue.de.spryker.local/faq

+Method GET must be choosed

-2) Get One frequently asked question by typing its id: http://glue.de.spryker.local/faq/1
+3) Get One frequently asked question by typing its id: http://glue.de.spryker.local/faq/1

+Method GET must be choosed

 After faq/ must be typed id number of the question.